 Inside Sales vs Outside Sales: Understanding the Core Differences (B2B)

-Spoiler alert: the answer is neither.
-You can find success with both inbound and outbound sales approaches.
-The trick is finding the right one for your unique disposition, company, and/or sales goals.
+Spoiler alert: The answer is neither.
+You can find success with both inside and outside sales approaches.
+The trick is finding the right one for your unique skill set, company, and/or sales goals.

-Keep reading to learn what each approach entails, its advantages and disadvantages, and the various tools both approaches need access to drive sales success in B2B.
+Learn what each approach entails, its advantages and disadvantages, and the various sales tools both types need to drive B2B sales success.

-Does that sound like a plan?
-Then hold onto your hats and glasses; we're about to dive into the wild, wild worlds of remote selling and business-to-business field sales. 🎢
+Sound like a plan?
+Let's dive into the wild, wild worlds of remote selling (inside sales) and field sales (outside sales).

 What is Inside Sales?

-Inside sales is the act of selling products and/or services to customers through the phone, email, or other digital channels, rather than via face-to-face situations.
+Inside sales is the act of selling products and/or services to customers through phone call, email, or other digital channels, rather than via face-to-face interaction.

 What does inside sales look like IRL?

-Well, if you join an inside sales team (like our very own here at Close), you'll either report to an office of some kind or have a remote position, sit down at a desk, and attempt to engage potential customers in sales conversations using some form of technology—a phone, email, social media, etc.
+If you join an inside sales team (like ours at Close), you'll either report to an office or work remotely, sit at a desk, and engage potential customers in sales conversations via some form of technology—phone calls, email, social media, etc.

-This approach to sales is very different from the outside sales approach, which we'll talk more about in a minute.
-For now, just know that the sales jobs you'll be asked to complete will largely depend on the approach your sales team chooses.
+This sales approach is very different from the outside sales approach.
+The sales activities and jobs you'll complete will largely depend on the approach your team chooses.

-The inside sales process is popular in the B2B space, especially when it comes to selling SaaS.
+The inside sales process is popular in the B2B space, especially when selling SaaS.
 This isn't a hard and fast rule, though.
 Companies in a variety of industries employ inside sales professionals.

 What Does an Inside Sales Rep Do?

-Inside sales reps search for potential customers, work to engage them in sales-related conversations, and then attempt to close deals.
-Let's take a closer look at this process:
+Inside sales reps search for potential customers, work to engage them in sales-related conversations, and then close deals.
+Let's take a closer look at the process:

-• Search For Leads: One of the hardest jobs inside salespeople are asked to complete is prospecting, i.e. the act of searching for leads.
+• Search For Leads: One of the hardest jobs inside salespeople do is prospecting, i.e. the act of searching for leads.
 There are tons of ways to do this.
-You could, for example, scour LinkedIn for prospective buyers.
+For example, you could scour LinkedIn for prospective buyers.

-• Talk With Prospects: Once you find leads to contact, you have to reach out and, you know, talk to them.
-You can do this by calling them on the phone or by sending them a quick cold email or LinkedIn message.
-Either way, you'll need to display polished sales skills.
+• Talk With Prospects: Once you find leads to contact, you have to reach out and, ya know, talk to them.
+Call them on the phone or send a quick cold email or LinkedIn message.
+Either way, you'll need to have polished sales skills.

-• Record Data in a CRM: After your conversations end, you'll want to record the important details in a customer relationship management (CRM) tool.
-Doing so will give you access to important metrics and help you assess next steps.
-For example, you may find, after analyzing your CRM, that you've talked to a prospect multiple times.
-In this case, you may offer to give them a product demo in the near future.
-Or deploy another inside sales tactic based on the information you've collected.
+• Record Data in a CRM: After the conversation ends, you'll want to record contact information and other important details in a customer relationship management (CRM) tool.
+Doing so will give you access to important metrics and help you assess the next steps.
+For example, after analyzing your CRM, you may find that you've talked to a prospect multiple times.
+In this case, you might offer a product demo in the near future, or employ another inside sales tactic based on the information you've collected.

-• Move Prospects Through the Sales Process: This part of the process is the meat of inside sales.
-Inside sales reps might host demos, set up sales presentations, work to overcome objections, and move prospects towards the close.
+• Move Prospects Through the Sales Pipeline: This part is the heart of inside sales.
+Inside sales reps will host demos, set up sales presentations, work to overcome objections, and move prospects towards the close.

-Like anything, remote sales has its pros and cons.
-In the next section, we'll examine the numerous advantages inside sales representatives enjoy.
+Like anything, remote sales has pros and cons.
+Next, we'll examine the advantages inside sales representatives enjoy.

 Advantages of Inside Sales

 So, what makes the inside sales model so great?
-There are many advantages to this approach.
-Here are a few of the most important ones…
+Here are a few of the biggest advantages:

 • More Flexibility: Inside sales professionals generally have more flexibility in their day-to-day operations than their outside sales counterparts.
 For example, inside sales reps can work from different locations and use a variety of communication channels.

 • Fewer Expenses: Inside sales jobs, such as those held by account executives, represent a smaller cost to their companies.
-This is because inside sales reps don't accrue travel expenses.
-Gas, flights, and hotel rooms really add up.
-It's much cheaper to make sales calls than it is to visit prospects face-to-face.
+Why?
+Inside sales reps don't accrue travel expenses.
+Gas, flights, and hotel rooms add up.
+It's much cheaper to make sales calls than it is to meet with prospects face-to-face.

-• Efficient Sales Cycles: Lastly, inside sales reps usually enjoy shorter sales cycles than outside sales reps.
+• Efficient Sales Cycles: Inside sales reps usually enjoy shorter sales cycles than outside sales reps.
 Why?
 Two words: deal size.
-Inside sales reps typically sell lower-priced products, which allows them to streamline the sales process, rely on less personal communication channels (like email), and experience less stress per sale.
+Inside sales reps typically sell lower-priced products, which allows them to streamline the sales process, rely on less-personal communication channels (like email), and experience less stress per sale.

 Disadvantages of Inside Sales

-It's not all sunshine and rainbows.
-There are a few disadvantages to the inside sales model, too.
-Here are three drawbacks you should be aware of…
+It's not all rainbows and butterflies.
+There are disadvantages to the inside sales model, too.
+Here are three drawbacks:

 • Lead Quality is Crucial: It can be difficult to pinpoint your best leads when you don't take face-to-face meetings.
 Because of this, most inside sales reps have a lower close rate than outside sales reps, who attend in-person meetings on a daily basis.

-• Rep Motivation Must Stay High: Unlike outside sales reps, inside sales reps sit behind a desk all day.
-Their on-the-clock hours are very structured, which some people find tedious.
-This can lead to low levels of motivation.
-Fortunately, inside sellers can switch things up by tackling different sales activities.
-But this isn't enough for some people.
+• Rep Motivation Might Suffer: Unlike outside sales reps, inside sales reps sit behind a desk all day.
+Their on-the-clock hours are structured, which some people find tedious.
+This can lead to low motivation levels.
+Inside sellers can switch things up by tackling different sales activities—but even this isn't enough for some people.

-• Building Relationships Matters: Finally, cold calling, cold emailing, and social media will allow you to easily connect with prospects—even if they live on the other side of the world.
-But these communication channels aren't as personal as in-person meetings, which can make the relationship building process a bit tricky.
-And since relationships are a cornerstone of healthy business development, this is a definite drawback.
+• Relationship-Building Challenges: Finally, cold calling, cold emailing (BTW, if you do not know how to write cold emails, check out our AI tool), and social media will let you easily connect with prospects—even if they live on the other side of the world.
+But these communication channels aren't as personal as in-person meetings, which can make building relationships a bit tricky.
+And since relationships are the cornerstone of healthy business development, this is a definite drawback.

 Disadvantages of Inside Sales